pnstickne/phaser-dev-playground/README.md

 The Playground allows Phaser Examples to be run locally and provides an environment taylored towards development and testing local changes.
 The Playground is specially designed for working on *local builds* of Phaser or *local modifications* to the Phaser Example repository.

-Some of the differences between the online Examples are:
+Some of the differences between the [online Examples][online-examples] (which is a great site, but serves a different role) are:

 - Supports *local Phaser builds* - great for expirimenting with core changes
 - Remote Phaser builds are cached for *offline development*